 \section{Preliminaries}

-This paper extends the study presented in \cite{Zaidi2023}, where publicly available tweet dataset collected and maintained by R. Lamsal~\cite{Lamsal2021} are used.
-The dataset tweets from Mar 20, 2020 to Mar 23, 2021 are further filtered with vaccine related keywords, and the stances of each tweet are predicted as 'favour', 'against', or 'none' with respect to the topic 'vaccine hesitancy' by using the stance detection tool created from OpenAI's GPT transformer model~\cite{Rao2019}.
-In order to make this yearlong study possible with reasonable confidence, \cite{Zaidi2023} picked around $46$K+ tweets to label, sampling $100+$ tweets each day.
-As the conversation was changing throughout the year, it was critical to have a relevant labelled set of tweets to fine tune the GPT model, which can then be used for detecting stances for the tweets of that specific period.
-This fine turning was sufficient to give reasonable composite F-scores of 0.6 or above for 20 test sets, picked and labelled from the yearlong dataset~\cite{Zaidi2023}.
-The composite F-scores for the 20 test sets are in the range of 0.67-0.87, precision for anti-vax stance classification was between 0.52-0.92 and that of pro-vax class was in the range of 0.68-0.95.
-For details, see \cite{Zaidi2023}.
+This paper builds upon the study presented in \cite{Zaidi2023}, which used a publicly available tweet dataset collected and maintained by R. Lamsal~\cite{Lamsal2021}.
+The tweets from Mar 20, 2020 to Mar 23, 2021 were further filtered with vaccine-related keywords, and the stance of each tweet was predicted as `favour', `against', or `none' with respect to the topic `vaccine hesitancy', using the stance detection tool created from OpenAI's GPT transformer model~\cite{Rao2019}.
+In order to make this yearlong study possible with reasonable confidence, \cite{Zaidi2023} selected approximately $46$K+ tweets to label, sampling $100+$ tweets each day.
+As the public conversation on Twitter was changing throughout the year, it was critical to have a relevant labelled set of tweets to fine-tune the GPT model, which could then be used for detecting the stances for the tweets of that specific period.
+This fine-tuning was sufficient to give reasonable composite F-scores of 0.6 or above for 20 test sets, picked and labelled from the yearlong dataset.
+The composite F-scores for the 20 test sets were in the range of 0.67-0.87, precision for anti-vax stance classification was between 0.52-0.92 and that of the pro-vax class was in the range of 0.68-0.95.
+For details, see~\cite{Zaidi2023}.